Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: LLMs Playing the Game

+\textbf{Greedy game.} When agents interact in the real world with other agents or humans, they might face non-collaborative or even exploitative players.
+Thus, we introduce one or more greedy agents and keep the others compromising.
+The greedy agents are instructed to maximize their own score and benefits as much as possible while still aiming for an agreement; i.e., the BATNA is still the minimum threshold.
+The optimization objective is similar to eqn.~\ref{eqn:optim}, but with $w_{p_i} \gg \text{max}(\{w_{p_j}|\;p_j \in P\backslash\{p_i\}\})$.

-\textbf{Incentives: One out.} In this game variant, one party is instructed to sabotage the negotiation.
-Thus, it is told to ``not care about being fair or accommodating others''.
-The prompts instruct the agent to either sabotage the negotiation or at least maximize its own score as much as possible if the negotiation seems likely to succeed.
-This player gets a higher score if no deal is achieved.
-To provide a mechanism of how sabotaging can be possible, we instruct the agent to ``isolate one party by pushing for deals that you think they will oppose, but others might support''.
+\textbf{Adversarial game.} Here, one party is instructed to sabotage the negotiation or at least maximize its own score as much as possible if the negotiation seems likely to succeed.
+This player gets a higher score if \emph{no deal} is achieved.
+This is, their BATNA is higher than 100 (the maximum achievable score).
+To provide a mechanism for sabotaging, we instruct the agent to ``isolate one party by pushing for deals that you think they will oppose, but others might support''.
+We conduct two experiments: one where we specify the victim/target agent $p_v$ (\textbf{targeted}) and one where the agent autonomously picks one (\textbf{untargeted}).
+Similar to the greedy game, $w_{p_i} \gg \text{max}(\{w_{p_j}|\;p_j \in P\backslash\{p_i\}\})$.
+In addition, $w_{p_v} < 0$ (to minimize the target's score).
+This would result in a lower average score for the group.